asymmetric/nickel/rfcs/004-typechecking.md

 ```

 A second — and directly related — peculiarity of Nickel are contract
 annotations.
-Gradually typed language usually uses run-time checks called
+Gradually typed languages _à la Siek and Taha_ usually use dynamic
-_casts_ to validate the implicit conversions at runtime, but those casts are
+checks called _casts_ to validate the implicit conversions at runtime, but those
-rarely part of the source language and rather an implementation device of the
+casts are rarely part of the source language and rather an implementation
-runtime system.
-Contract annotations are in some way a first-class version of
+device.
+Contract annotations are in some way a first-class version of the
-the implicit casts of gradual typing.
+implicit casts of gradual typing.
 Thus, it is possible to make the previous
 example work in Nickel by manually adding a contract annotation which indicates
 what type the user expects the expression to be: